flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 On this departure SID, we have routing instructions that rely on the Munich VOR `DMN` with a frequency of `116.0`

-* Using the keypad, type in `116.0` and press LSK1L.
-This will autopopulate the identifier of the VOR when within range.
-* We can also set the desired course to track `080` and press LSK2L to input it.
-(This is for a departure on runway 08L)

 ^^Departure ILS^^

 When selecting the SID earlier in the flight plan section, the A32NX should have autopopulated the ILS/LOC frequency.
 If it hasn't, we can manually insert it for centerline guidance on take off.

-Our departure runway is EDDM/08l (runway 08 left) which has a frequency of `109.50`.
-When inputting a frequency, and we are in range of the ILS, it will autopopulate the identifier and course.
-There is no need to fill these fields.
+Our departure runway is EDDM/08L (runway 08 left) which has a frequency of `109.50`.
+When inputting a frequency, and we are in range of the ILS, it will auto populate the identifier and course.
+You could also enter the identifier `IMNE` and it would automatically fill in the frequency.
+You cannot enter both at the same time as this would result in a `FORMAT ERROR`.

 * Using the keypad, type in `109.50` and press LSK3L to input it.